 Remarks: According to some, Mercator drew and engraved this map himself.

 This map is followed by plate Ort 76.
-They are very similar, but on the present plate 75 compass directions are not mentioned in the corners, whereas they are on the later plate 76.
+These two maps are very similar, but on the present plate 75 compass directions are not mentioned in the corners, whereas they are on the later plate 76.
+The lady at the bottom does not wear a hat on Ort75 but wears a pointed hat on Ort76.
+Texts of Ort75, Ort76 and Ort77 are very similar.

 Note that the topmost ship also occurs on the Angliae, Scotiae et Hiberniae map (Ort16) and the Germania map (Ort56).